 To maintain the search position of your top performing content you need to regularly update that page with up-to-date information.
 Google gives priority to pages with the latest news and information.
 For example, if you have a webpage dedicated to Academy Award winning movies, make sure that page is updated annually with the latest winners.
 Otherwise it could be overtaken by competitors that were quick to update their site.

 - If you quote statistics in your content, make sure they’re up-to-date and backed by the latest studies.

 - Replace the external links in your content from pages published at the time of writing to recently published URLs.
 Google’s crawlers will notice this and boost your website.

 - Write update sections and add to your written content by explaining how the topic has changed since you wrote the original piece.

 - Update your meta title with the words ‘updated for 2020’ or similar to let searchers know that your content has been edited since posting.

 Do you need help optimising your site to enable your content to shine and rise through Google’s search pages?
-Then check out our page on the technical SEO services we provide.
+Or is your business struggling to rank on Google for local searches?
+Then check out our local SEO, International SEO or technical SEO services we provide.